-When you eat a lot of sugar, your body becomes hyperglycemic.
-That is to say, your blood sugar level shoots up.
-This is a normal response to the sugar you ate.
-After all, food that has easily absorbed carbohydrates (e.g. table sugar or candy) causes rapid glucose absorption by active transport (5).
+When you eat a lot of sugar, your blood sugar level shoots up.
+This is a normal response to the sugar you have eaten.
+After all, food that has easily absorbable carbohydrates (e.g. table sugar or candy) causes rapid glucose absorption by active transport (7).

 Glucose enters the bloodstream and triggers insulin release from the pancreas.
-The insulin in your bloodstream helps to get that glucose from your blood into cells so it can be used by them as a source of fuel.
-Eventually, after eating a meal, your blood glucose levels will come back down again.
+The insulin in your bloodstream helps get that glucose from your blood into cells so it can be used by them as a source of fuel.
+Eventually, after you eat a meal, your blood glucose levels will come back down again.

-Over time, various factors can cause the body to experience insulin resistance which is where your cells become less sensitive to insulin, so they can’t transport that glucose from your bloodstream into your cells to be used as energy as easily as before.
-That’s why having a diet high in sugar especially when combined with high fat foods can lead to obesity and type 2 diabetes (1).
+Over time, various factors can cause the body to experience insulin resistance, which is where your cells become less sensitive to insulin, so they can’t transport that glucose from your bloodstream into your cells to be used as energy as easily as before.
+People with insulin resistance or diabetes may need to limit their sugar intake.
+Eating a diet that is high in sugar doesn’t directly cause diabetes, but it can contribute to weight gain and obesity, which can increase the risk of developing type 2 diabetes over time (1).

 Eating Sugar Makes Me Sleepy – Reasons Why This Happens

-Too much sugar can also leave you feeling sleepy or fatigued.
-Here are the two main reasons why this could be happening to you.
+Too much sugar can also leave you feeling sleepy or fatigued (9).
+Here are the two main reasons why this could be happening to you:

-When orexin levels are low, it makes you feel tired.
-Vice versa, when they’re high, you’re more energetic and awake.
-People with chronically low levels of orexin often suffer from narcolepsy or obesity, since the chemical influences metabolism too (6).
+When your orexin levels are low, this makes you feel tired.
+When they’re high, you’re more energetic and awake.
+People with chronically low orexin levels often suffer from narcolepsy or obesity, as the chemical also influences metabolism (8).

 Blood Sugar Spikes

-The fatigue you feel soon after eating may be caused by increased blood sugar.
-The spike in a person’s blood sugar after eating, known as post-meal hyperglycemia, is not uncommon and typically not dangerous.
-The levels should normalize after an hour or two (5).
+The fatigue you feel soon after eating may be caused by a blood sugar spike, which is known as post-meal hyperglycemia.
+This is not uncommon and typically not dangerous.
+The levels should normalize after an hour or two (7).

-It is not always easy to determine whether you are suffering from post-meal hyperglycemia.
-Many factors will influence your blood sugar levels after eating, such as the type of food consumed, the amount of food eaten, and the individual’s eating habits.
+It is not always easy to determine whether you’re experiencing post-meal hyperglycemia.
+Many factors will influence your blood sugar levels after eating, such as the type of food consumed, the amount of food eaten, and your eating habits.

-Pay special attention to how you feel if you’re pregnant or trying to get pregnant – women with uncontrolled blood sugar are at risk of miscarriage and birth defects.
-If you’re diabetic, it is also important that you monitor how you feel (5).
+You should pay special attention to how you feel if you’re pregnant or trying to get pregnant, as women with gestational diabetes and uncontrolled blood sugar are at risk of complications.
+If you’re diabetic, it’s also important to monitor how you feel (7).

 Eating Too Much Sugar Makes Me Sleepy, How Do I Avoid This?